 From hi-tech software to mobile apps and everything in between, technology is improving the design process and making it much more accessible – to designers, architects, students, builders, and clients.

-Let’s take a look at a few ways designers can make use of technology in 2022.
+Let’s take a look at a few ways designers can make use of technology.

 1. Explore every angle with 3D scanning

 Designing a room or renovating an existing space?
 3D scanning technology can help by scanning, measuring, and providing an accurate 3D digitized model of a space or a highly-detailed 2D floor plan.

 With either a 3D camera (such as a Matterport) or a scanning app on a mobile device, designers can swiftly scan a room from all angles and then reproduce it on screen in minute detail.